Bourbon County, Kansas Border Troubles

 James William Denver.

 Tranquillity was thus restored, and both parties seemed to strive for some months to preserve the peace.
 On June 25, Captain Lyon wrote to Governor Denver that the agreement up to that time was fully observed, and on August 5, Governor Denver wrote that the troops were no longer needed at Fort Scott.
 But notwithstanding this quietude, the embers of turmoil were not extinguished, only temporarily smothered and liable to burst forth into flame at any moment on the least provocation.
-The pro-slavery men and many who were Free-State men were much dissatisfied with Governor Denver for making a compromise with Montgomery, believing with Governor Ransom that he and his “banditti” ought to be brought to punishment; and a difference of opinion developed as to what were the terms of the compromise.
+The pro-slavery men and many who were Free-State men were much dissatisfied with Governor Denver for making a compromise with Montgomery, believing, with Governor Ransom, that he and his “banditti” ought to be brought to punishment; and a difference of opinion developed as to what the terms of the compromise were.
 Montgomery’s men claimed that although it was not so stated in the treaty, yet it was the distinct understanding that no arrests should be made for any offenses committed before June 15, the day upon which the compromise was effected, that “bygones should be bygones,” and that all would do their best to preserve the peace.
 The pro-slavery party claimed, on the other hand, that the compromise did not mean that there should be entire immunity from punishment for all crimes committed before June 15, but only that private individuals should refrain from inflicting punishment according to their code and pleasure; and that it was an article of that compromise that all such offenses should be referred to the Grand Juries of the proper counties; that that compromise only pledged immunity from punishment for political offenses; that it could not and did not condone crimes against the law.
 Thus, the Denver compromise left room for vast differences of opinion, disputes, and difficulties.
-What the Free-State men and Jayhawkers called a “bygone” the pro-slavery men and sometimes officers of the law did not call a “bygone.”
+What the Free-State men and Jayhawkers called a “bygone,” the pro-slavery men and sometimes officers of the law did not call a “bygone.”
 What the former called a “political offense,” the latter called a “crime against the law.”

 In the meantime, however, George W. Clarke, who had been so long in the land office at Fort Scott, who was one of the worst, if not the worst, of the evil geniuses of the border, and for whom there are even now few, if any, to speak well, had been got rid of, to the great joy of all the citizens.
-In August, the President had appointed him to Purser in the Navy, and he left Fort Scott under an escort, which conducted him safely into Southwestern Missouri.
+In August, the President had appointed him Purser in the Navy, and he left Fort Scott under an escort that conducted him safely into Southwestern Missouri.

 The following extract from a letter written by a pro-slavery man on November 10, 1858, shows the general estimate in which George W. Clarke was held:

-I suppose the Governor (Denver) forgot to name George W. Clarke, a pet in the land office at Fort Scott, who was the real cause of all the troubles in that region and that a company of Dragoons had to be stationed there to protect him from the merited vengeance of an outraged people.
+I suppose the Governor (Denver) forgot to name George W. Clarke, a pet in the land office at Fort Scott, who was the real cause of all the troubles in that region, and that a company of Dragoons had to be stationed there to protect him from the merited vengeance of an outraged people.
 He forgot to say that the Government “pet” had, in the summer of 1856, plundered, robbed, and burned out of house and home nearly every Free-state family in Linn County while his hands were steeped in innocent blood, and the light of burning buildings marked his course.
-This being the case, was it any wonder that the country arose in a flame of indignation and clamored for revenge against the soulless wretch placed in their midst and rewarded for his brutality?
+This being the case, was it any wonder that the country rose in a flame of indignation and clamored for revenge against the soulless wretch placed in their midst and rewarded for his brutality?

 I am no friend to Montgomery nor to those who sustain him, for he caused many civil and unoffending families to abandon their homes.
 Had he, after having raised his forces, marched to Fort Scott, demanded the surrender of the murderer Clarke,* and then strung him up to the nearest tree and gone home to his business, he would have deserved the gratitude of his country.
 But he showed himself a desperado and a plunderer, and his gang played a stronger game for their pockets than they did for the safety and security of the people.

-It is now conceded that Clarke was innocent of the murder of Barber–time has shown that he, in common with many others, was accused falsely in those troublous times.”
+It is now conceded that Clarke was innocent of the murder of Barber–time has shown that he, in common with many others, was falsely accused in those troublous times.”

-It is not easy to state with certainty which party first broke the truce, but on November 16, Ben Rice was arrested on a number of indictments by Charles Bull, Sheriff of Bourbon County, and on the same day or about the same time, the houses of Poyner and Lemons, a short distance north of Fort Scott, were robbed by some of Montgomery’s men.
+It is not easy to state with certainty which party first broke the truce.
+Still, on November 16, Ben Rice was arrested on several indictments by Charles Bull, Sheriff of Bourbon County, and on the same day or about the same time, the houses of Poyner and Lemons, a short distance north of Fort Scott, were robbed by some of Montgomery’s men.
 One of the indictments against Rice was for the murder of Travis, who had been shot on February 28.
 Montgomery regarded this as a violation of the treaty of June 15, looking upon the act as a political offense or “bygone,” while the other side regarded it as a crime against the law.
-Then followed a couple of weeks of horse-stealing, robbing, and threats of personal violence, which led to a second meeting at Raysville, held December 1, with the view of restoring peace again.
-At this meeting were W. R. Griffith, President, J. C. Burnett Reverend M. Brockman, Vice President, and J. E. Jones, Secretary.
+Then followed a couple of weeks of horse-stealing, robbing, and threats of personal violence, which led to a second meeting at Raysville, held December 1, with the view of restoring peace.
+At this meeting were W.R.
+Griffith, President, J.C.
+Burnett, Reverend M. Brockman, Vice President, and J.E.
+Jones, Secretary.
 The compromise of June 15 was discussed, and a new set of resolutions was reported and adopted.
-A resolution that all offenses committed prior to June 15 last be referred to the Grand Juries of the proper counties was lost by a vote of 64 to 109.
+A resolution that all offenses committed before June 15 last be referred to the Grand Juries of the proper counties was lost by a vote of 64 to 109.
 A motion was then made by Reverend M. Brockman, but subsequently withdrawn, “that we now go to Fort Scott and release Benjamin Rice.”
-At this meeting, Montgomery made the statement that by finding indictments against Rice and others, the compromise had been broken.
+At this meeting, Montgomery stated that the issuance had broken the compromise of indictments against Rice and others.
 This brought out a letter from Judge Wright denying the truth of the statement but saying that if all the pro-slavery men were of the stamp of Dr. Little and son, neither Montgomery nor Brown would then be in the field “driven almost, if not entirely, to be maniacs.”
 Ex-Governor Denver also wrote a letter dated December 19, denying that Montgomery’s was the true interpretation of the treaty of June 15.
 He wrote: “In that agreement, it was never intended to compromise the laws of the Territory by debarring the Grand Juries from the proper discharge of their duty.
 The agreement was substantially this: That for past offenses, no arrests should be made, except upon indictment found by the Grand Juries.”

 John Brown

 While this was going on, a tragedy was being enacted just across the alley from the hotel.
 Here was the building or store in which Little and George A. Crawford had passed the night.
-The front end of this store faces southwest, and the side is next to the alley toward the southeast.
-At both the front and side is a door over which there is a transom.
+The front of this store faces southwest, and the side faces the alley toward the southeast.
+At both the front and the side are doors with transoms.
 In this store, Little and George A. Crawford were sleeping.
 The noise made by the rescuing party awoke them, and Little, opening the front door, fired upon the party with his shotgun, which he had used the day before in hunting ducks.
-The duck shot with which the gun was loaded lodged in the heavy overcoat worn by J. H. Kagi, doing but little injury to Mr. Kagi.
+The duck shot with which the gun was loaded lodged in the heavy overcoat worn by J.H.
+Kagi, doing but little injury to Mr. Kagi.
 Immediately after firing his gun, Little closed the front door and locked it, went to the side door, placed a dry goods box against it, and mounted the box to look out through the transom to see what was going on.
-The transom window being covered with dust, he proceeded to clean it with a handkerchief so that he might see out.
-The movement of the handkerchief was noticed by Montgomery’s men in the alley, one of whom raised his Sharpe’s rifle and fired at the handkerchief, not being able to see Little but hitting him almost precisely in the center of the forehead, from which shot he of course instantly fell to the floor, and expired in about an hour.
+The transom window was covered with dust, so he cleaned it with a handkerchief to see out.
+The movement of the handkerchief was noticed by Montgomery’s men in the alley, one of whom raised his Sharpe’s rifle and fired at the handkerchief, not being able to see Little but hitting him almost precisely in the center of the forehead, from which shot he, of course, instantly fell to the floor, and expired in about an hour.
 The cannon was immediately brought to bear upon the store, and a demand was made for its surrender.
 This demand was not complied with.
 But an entrance to the store was effected through the back door, which Dr. Blake Little opened to admit Miss Louisa Conway.
-Montgomery’s men then robbed the store of about $7,000 worth of goods, consisting mostly of dry goods, but quite a number of ladies’ saddles were taken.
+Montgomery’s men then robbed the store of about $7,000 worth of goods, consisting mostly of dry goods, but several ladies’ saddles were taken.

 Bleeding Kansas

-Alexander McDonald, then living in the house now owned by General C. W. Blair, opened his door and stepped out upon the porch.
-Upon refusing to surrender, he was promptly fired upon by C. R. Jennison, the bullet passing through the door.
+Alexander McDonald, then living in the house now owned by General C.W.
+Blair, opened his door and stepped out upon the porch.
+Upon refusing to surrender, he was promptly fired upon by C.R.
+Jennison, the bullet passing through the door.
 Mr. McDonald immediately retreated into the house unharmed.
-From twelve to fifteen of the citizens of Fort Scott were made prisoners, among them Colonel and Mrs. H. T. Wilson.
-It was the design of Montgomery’s men to burn Colonel Wilson’s store, but Montgomery, discovering, as he thought in Mrs. Wilson, a resemblance to Dr. Hogan, who had at a certain time befriended him, and upon learning from her that she and the doctor were brother and sister, gave the order that the store should not be burned, upon the condition, however, that the Colonel should furnish breakfast for fifty of his men.
-The Colonel ordered the breakfast at the “Western,” or pro-slavery” hotel, but not a mouthful of it was tasted for fear of poison.
+From twelve to fifteen of the citizens of Fort Scott were made prisoners, among them Colonel and Mrs. H.T.
+Wilson.
+It was the design of Montgomery’s men to burn Colonel Wilson’s store, but Montgomery, discovering, as he thought in Mrs. Wilson, a resemblance to Dr. Hogan, who had at a certain time befriended him, and upon learning from her that she and the doctor were brother and sister, gave the order that the store should not be burned, upon the condition, however, that the Colonel should furnish breakfast for 50 of his men.
+The Colonel ordered breakfast at the “Western,” or pro-slavery, hotel, but not a mouthful of it was tasted for fear of poison.

-Little was buried the next day in the west part of town and subsequently removed to Evergreen Cemetery.
+Little was buried the next day in the West part of town and subsequently removed to Evergreen Cemetery.
 The following resolution, passed with others on the day of his burial, shows the estimation in which he was held by his brother Masons: “That our brother living, was an ornament to society, a worthy representative of the genial spirit and kindly virtues of our order, and in every sense a noble, generous, brave and upright man.”

 Kansas Militia